zwcloud/ImGui-Doc/articles/Design/Rendering-System-Design.md

 reference: http://www.phpied.com/rendering-repaint-reflowrelayout-restyle/ (What triggers a reflow or a repaint)

+Note ImGui will not repaint conditionally, it repaints every frame.

 __detail: render what__

 * When implementing layer 4 - basic rendering API, what exactly should we *render*?*